 Other fruit available: Oranges (from June)

 In addition to picking your own, you can explore the property.
 There are guinea pigs, chickens, horses, sheep, cows, pigs and goats.
 The animals are beautiful and friendly.
 They also have some play equipment for little ones and a large grassed area perfect for a picnic.
-And during the school holidays there’s a free tractor ride at 11am (outside of this, it’s $3 per person).

 Pick your own usually ends early July with tomatoes but check out Canoelands Orchard’s Facebook page for the latest information.